snowdriftcoop/snowdrift/GUIDE.md

 Committing database migrations
 ------------------------------

+Ideally consolidate all migrations so there is only one migration file per commit.

-Add any valid new migrations/migrateN files to git when you commit the corresponding schema changes.
+Make sure to add the associated migrationN file to git when you commit the corresponding schema changes.

-When merging migrations, always put any you've added on the end.
+When merging migrations, always put any you've added on the end in separate file(s).
 Don't merge them into migration files others may have already run.